vacondio/py-fem-2d-simple/README.md

 fem2dsimple
 =============

 `fem2dsimple` is a simple Python solver for the 2D Poisson equation.
-The solution is computed over a rectangular mesh with Dirichlet boundary conditions.
+The solution is computed over a rectangular mesh, with Dirichlet boundary conditions.

 Minimal theory
 --------------